kramse/security-courses/README.md

 of how the final output can look and includes some common construct to get you started using this.

+So look at the file: `first-presentation.tex` and `first-presentation.pdf`

-Second you might want to take a look at the hackerworkshop course which is a full course included.
+Second you might want to take a look at the hackerworkshop course which is a full course included in the directory: `courses/pentest/hackerworkshop`